When Locally Linear Embedding Hits Boundary: Review locally linear embedding

-Since in general the LLE matrix $W$ may not be symmetric, the eigenvalues might be complex and in general can be complicated.
-For example, in the null case that $400$ points are sampled independently and identically from the $200$-dim Gaussian random vector, the eigenvalue distribution of $W$ spreads on the complex plain.
-See Figure \ref{Figure:RandomNoise} for the distribution of such dataset.
+Since in general, the LLE matrix $W$ may not be symmetric, the eigenvalues might be complex and can be complicated.
+For example, in the null case that $400$ points are sampled independently and identically from a $200$-dim Gaussian random vector with $0$ mean and identity covariance, the eigenvalue distribution of $W$ spreads on the complex plane.
+See Figure \ref{Figure:RandomNoise} for the distribution of such a dataset.